JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 repeat these steps to rotate by 90 degrees DJI_MotorProp as well

+for DJI_MotorProp, under "Transform" set the X and Y of "Import Translation" to 200 and -345, respectively

+(this will center the pivot frame wrt the propeller)

-if you want, make "defaultMat" a differnt color right clikc "Edit.." select "Param", on the "Details" tab, find "Material Expression Vector Parameter" and modify "Default Value" save and close defaultMat
+if you want, make "defaultMat" a differnt color right clikc "Edit.." select "Param", on the "Details" tab, find "Material Expression Vector Parameter" and modify "Default Value" connecto the the "Metallic" option in the "defaultMat" tile, if desired save and close defaultMat

 go back to the "Content" folder in the "Content Browser"